 Best ND Filters for GoPro cameras

-There are a few brands that make really high-quality ND filters for action cameras.
-PolarPro has been making GoPro Filters and Lenses for ages and it’s a really high-quality brand that you can trust.
+PolarPro has been making GoPro Filters and Lenses for ages and they also make high quality filters.
 They make filters for GoPros, DJI drones, DSLRs etc.

 PolarPro ND Filter Pack includes ND8/16/32.
 They have a HotSwap Magnetic Filter Base that allows for quick filter changes and removals and Cinema Series Glass +16 coating layers reduce flaring and protect against fingerprints and oils.
 The price tag on the kit is a bit on the heavy side costing around 79USD depending on the GoPro model.